CodingMentalModels/symbolic-manipulation-engine/README.md

 It's currently under development, sometimes live at https://twitch.tv/codingmentalmodels.

-A VSCode front end is also under development but not currently public.
+A VSCode front-end is also under development but not currently public.

 ## Upcoming Features
-- Tautologies -- Transformations requiring no starting statement.
-- Algorithms for simplifying other arithmetic expressions (currently only Addition exists).
 - LaTeX support

 ## User Stories